techlahoma/200ok-site/content/index.md

 **Will we get to ask the speakers any questions?**

 Yes!
-Just join us on [#200ok channel on Techlahoma Slack](https://techlahoma.slack.com/app_redirect?channel=200ok) day-of to ask all your questions and get the most up-to-date information about what’s happening live!
+Just join us on <a href="https://techlahoma.slack.com/app_redirect?channel=200ok" target="_blank">#200ok channel on Techlahoma Slack</a> day-of to ask all your questions and get the most up-to-date information about what’s happening live!

 **What if I have other questions?**